arcturo/library/coffeescript/chapters/01_syntax.md

     for name, i in ["Roger the pickpocket", "Roderick the robber"] alert "#{i} - Release #{name}"

-You can also iterate on one line, turning the `for` loop into a comprehension.
+You can also iterate on one line, using the postfix form.

 <span class="csscript"></span>